thindil/steamsky/bin/doc/MODDING.md

   to move map up and left.
 Optional.
 * Key `MapArrowUpRightIcon`: Path to the SVG image which will be used on button to move map up and right.
 Optional.
+* Key `MapArrowUpIcon`: Path to the SVG image which will be used on button to move map up.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode